-- a) a seminar is to cover no more than two national levels - b) to conduct a seminar in a regional area that includes three national levels (e.g. G/F/E) the approval of the EADJC is required on recommendation from the SDA, providing that existing G-level judges can attend only to maintain their accreditation (i.e. the seminar is not for candidate judges) - c) a seminar must be of at least one day duration - d) for upgrading or reaccreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant - e) a seminar must include (but not limited to): - basic principles to be adhered to when judging, including eventing - the role of EA- Generic Unit 1 - ethical issues Generic unit 4 - horse welfare Generic unit 5 - rules and protocol, including eventing - discussion of paces - explaining the collective marks - practical judging practice, which usually involves individual movements and may also involve whole tests with suitable horses - any updates relevant to the level of seminar - f) videos may be used only as an additional aspect of teaching or for assessment
+- a) ideally a seminar is to cover no more than two national levels - b) seminars covering 3 levels F/E/D will only be considered in regional areas.
+The approval of the EADJC is required on recommendation from the SDA.
+Current G-level judges can attend to maintain their accreditation.
+An F/E/D seminar is not to be used for trainee judges upgrading to G. G candidate judges must attend a G or G/F seminar to become accredited - c) a seminar must be of at least one day duration - d) for upgrading or reaccreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant - e) a seminar must include (but not limited to): - basic principles to be adhered to when judging, including eventing - the role of EA- Generic Unit 1 - communication & conflict resolution Generic unit 2 - safety & risk management Generic unit 3 - ethical issues Generic unit 4 - horse welfare Generic unit 5 - rules and protocol, including eventing - discussion of paces - explaining the collective marks - practical judging practice, which usually involves individual movements and may also involve whole tests with suitable horses - any updates relevant to the level of seminar - f) videos may be used only as an additional aspect of teaching or for assessment